barrie-cork/thesis-grey-may/project_docs/project_status.md

 ## Current Status

-As of the latest update, the Thesis Grey project has been successfully reorganized following the principles of Vertical Slice Architecture (VSA).
-This reorganization enhances code cohesion, improves maintainability, and aligns the project structure with best practices.
+As of the latest update, the Thesis Grey project has been successfully implemented with Wasp v0.16.0 and follows the principles of Vertical Slice Architecture (VSA).
+The authentication system has been recently updated to match Wasp v0.16.0's new API requirements, and the application is now running successfully.

 ## Core Architecture